 As with probation, a student on Enrollment Review is asked not only to change the negative behaviors and attitudes that caused concern but also to actively make positive contributions to the school community.
 Failure to respond to this requirement will result in the student’s dismissal.
 Similarly, students who violate a major school rule while on Enrollment Review will likely be dismissed.

 A drug and alcohol assessment by a professional drug and alcohol counselor is required after a disciplinary event involving drugs or alcohol.
 The drug and alcohol counselor typically comes to campus to interview the student.
 A written report is generated.
 Follow-up meetings with a member of the counseling staff are required to discuss and/or implement the recommendations of the assessment.
 The written report is shared with parents/guardians.

 A drug and alcohol assessment is also a requirement after a Sanctuary admission to the Health Center (see Sanctuary Policy).

 From time to time, the counseling staff or a dean may have concerns about a student and require an alcohol/drug assessment even if a violation of a school rule concerning alcohol or drugs has not been documented.

 Whenever a drug and alcohol assessment is required by the Academy, compliance with all assessment recommendations is mandatory.
 The cost of testing/assessment is the financial responsibility of the parents/guardians and will be billed to the student’s account.

-College notification requirements apply to any student who has been placed on Disciplinary Probation and/or Suspension at any time during their high school career.
+College notification requirements apply to any students who have been placed on Disciplinary Probation and/or Suspension at any time during their high school careers.
 The College Advising Office helps students manage the process of disciplinary reporting to colleges, universities, and scholarship agencies; our practices are outlined in the Deerfield School Profile provided to all such institutions.
 College Advisors partner with and advise students in the college notification process.